bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-csharp[](../../../samples/tests/xunit/AllKindsOfParamsTest.cs#L168-L178)]

 These examples do the same thing.
-Here is what is going on:

-1. The first example uses the `RenderFragment<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.
+The first example uses the `RenderFragment<TChildComponent>` factory method in <xref:Bunit.ComponentParameterFactory>, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.

-2. The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.
+The second example uses the <xref:Bunit.ComponentParameterCollectionBuilder`1>'s `Add<TChildComponent>` method, where `TChildComponent` is the (child) component that should be passed to the `RenderFragment` parameter.

 # [Razor test code](#tab/razor)